r0f1/sashelp/README.md

             from rate_by_agegroup e left join population_by_agegroup a on e.gender=a.gender and e.year=a.year and e.ag=a.ag;
     quit; run;

+    * print variables of a dataset in alphabetical order ;
+    proc sql noprint;
+        select distinct name into :varlist separated by ','
+        from dictionary.columns
+        where libname='WORK' and memname='ALLDAT'
+        order by name;

+        create table printme as select &varlist from alldat;
+    quit; run;

+    proc print data=printme;
+        var &varlist;
+    run;

 See [print_library_info.sas](https://github.com/r0f1/sashelp/blob/master/macros/plot_series_scatter_by.sas) for more examples.